Fool-proof no soak Instant Pot pinto beans. They are tender and flavorful and best of all, effortless! The perfect side for a fiesta!

 - 1 lb pinto beans - rinsed and picked through

-- Place lid on, and turn Instant Pot on MANUAL mode with high pressure selected for 47 minutes.**
+- Place the lid on, and turn the Instant Pot to MANUAL mode with high pressure selected for 47 minutes.**

-- Once cooked, allow for the pressure to release naturally, this usually takes about 15-20 minutes
+- Once cooked, allow the pressure to release naturally; this usually takes about 15-20 minutes.

-- Open the Instant Pot and remove the bacon and stir.
+- Open the Instant Pot, remove the bacon, and stir.
 Let rest for 5 minutes before serving.
 Garnish with cilantro if desired.
-Cooked beans will last for 1 week in the fridge.